 Justice for Sexual Assault has a Deadline

 Many women incarcerated in the Magdalene Laundries did not think they had a chance to close the doors on this horrible part of their lives until recently.
 Some states have begun changing their laws, called Statutes of Limitations, to allow “windows of opportunity” for filing suit long after their abuse occurred.
 Some of these windows will be open for as little as a year and, once closed, won’t open again.
 It is vital that you act quickly to have your voice heard.
-If you were assaulted in a Magdalene Laundry, Home of the Good Shepherd, or any other clergy-run facility, contact us for a free, confidential consultation to see if you have a viable lawsuit.
+If you were assaulted in a Magdalene Laundry, Home of the Good Shepherd, or any other clergy-run facility, contact us for a free consultation to see if you have a viable lawsuit.